aleksey-saenko/MusicRecognizer/README.md

 Feel free to correct any errors or suggest better translation options for the current translations.

+## Donation
+This app is completely free.
+It comes without any ads or other forms of commercial monetization.
+To support ongoing development or simply say thanks, consider making a [donation](https://github.com/aleksey-saenko/MusicRecognizer/blob/master/FUNDING.md).

 ## Building from sources
 Please see [BUILDING.md](https://github.com/aleksey-saenko/MusicRecognizer/blob/master/BUILDING.md) for detailed instructions.